zeevl/html-to-markdown/readme.md

+Forked from what appears to be a project no longer maintained.

+Added support for hrefs, the start of some tests.

 # Html to markdown converter

 Html to markdown converter is a dependency free converter which replaces html with a valid markdown syntax.
 I have just started working on it, so all tags may not be supported.